asr1/digital-garden/src/site/notes/Reading and Writing/Quotes.md

 ## Equality
 > The law, in its majestic equality, forbids rich and poor alike to sleep under bridges, to beg in the streets, and to steal loaves of bread
 > – Anatole France, The Red Lily

+# John Wesley
+> In essentials, unity; in non-essentials, liberty; in all things, charity
+> – Probably not John Wesley

+The point is clear: as a religion, agree about the essential things, let people choose for themselves on everything else, but above all else, don't be a dick about it.